CHRONIC PAIN CHAMPIONS

 6/9/2022

-Do you talk about your pain or complain about it?
-What do you do if other people ask you about your pain?
+Do you talk about the pain or complain about it?
+What do you do if other people ask you about the pain?

 Pain talk is a maladaptive pain behavior – worsening symptoms by adding more attention to the pain.